First Generation Faculty & Staff

 Coming to college and earning a degree is challenging for every student.
 This can be especially true for students who do not have a parent who has been through the process and can pass along important "college knowledge."
 Tasks as common as when and how to apply for financial aid, how to organize and plan out class assignments, where to go and how to ask for help, and how to approach a professor can be overwhelming.

-The First Generation Faculty and Staff Project showcases Appalachian's many faculty and staff members who were themselves first generation college students as undergrads.
-These men and women know what it is like to navigate in unfamiliar terrain and are able to understand what our students may be experiencing.
-These are their stories.
-We hope you will read them, take inspiration from them, and, if you are a first generation college student, let them serve as a reminder that you can do this.
-Please do not hesitate to reach out to these faculty and staff members.
-Everyone who has shared a story here will be glad to speak with you and help you along your unique journey.
+The First Generation Faculty and Staff Project showcases Appalachian's many faculty and staff members who were themselves first generation college students as undergraduates.
+These men and women know what it is like to navigate unfamiliar terrain and are able to understand what our students may be experiencing.
+We hope you will get to know these faculty and staff members, take inspiration from them, and, if you are a First Generation college student, let them serve as a reminder that you can do this.
+Please do not hesitate to reach out to the people listed on this page.
+They would all be glad to speak with you and help you along your unique journey.

 Dr. Alex Howard